snschroeder/chessboard/README.md

         Or is that a sign that my data organization/distribution is flawed?

     Bugs to address:
-        when an enemy pawn is 1 square directly in front of the player king, it registers as an attack when it shouldn't when pawns promote, if they're on the d-file, it causes an error due to conflicting keys on promoting a pawn, warning: cannot perform a react state update on an unmounted component verify checkmate works under all cases - rook with rook did not register -- was a timing issue.
-Bot moved immediately after player moved, state hadn't updated in time undo adds a duplicate piece to piecelist (does not display, though).
-Might not be a persistent problem once I change how I test it
+        when pawns promote, if they're on the d-file, it causes an error due to conflicting keys with the player's existing queen on promoting a pawn, warning: cannot perform a react state update on an unmounted component - might need to terminate the event listener first before replacing? verify checkmate works under all cases - rook with rook did not register -- was a timing issue.
+Bot moved immediately after player moved, state hadn't updated in time

         bot en passant doing something weird - a4, a5, b4, b6, bxa5, bxa5, c4, c5, d4, cxd4, then it captures en passant from c4??
+        undoing en passant puts the captured pawn in the wrong place.

     Short term goals;